Safe & Sound Protocol

 Polyvagal Theory: the Science of Feeling Safe

-Developed by world-renowned researcher and Unytes Chief Scientific Advisor, Dr. Stephen Porges, Polyvagal Theory focuses on what is happening in the body and the nervous system and explains how our sense of safety, danger, or life threat can impact our behavior.
+Developed by world-renowned researcher and Unytes Chief Scientific Advisor, Dr. Stephen Porges, Polyvagal Theory focuses on what is happening in the body and the nervous system and explains how our sense of safety, danger, or life-threatening situations can impact our behavior.
 Learn more about Polyvagal Theory.

 1. Listening to the filtered music at a pace tailored to your system